gkjohnson/three-mesh-bvh/README.md

 raycaster.ray.applyMatrix4( invMat );
 const hit = bvh.raycastFirst( raycaster );

+// results are returned in local spac, as well, so they must be transformed into
+// world space if needed.
+hit.point.applyMatrixWorld( mesh.matrixWorld );

 // spherecasting
 // ensure the sphere is in the local space of the geometry being cast against sphere.applyMatrix4( invMat );